Al-Ashir-Intisar/PreTeXt-codespace/README.md

 ---

 ## 🚀 Quick Start Guide
+- Fork this repository and then create a codespace on your forked repository.

-Once the Codespace has finished creating, **check that PreTeXt is installed** by running:
+- Once the Codespace has finished creating, **check that PreTeXt is installed** by running:

 ```
 pretext --version